-“Crucial Conversations” is a self-help book for business leaders who want to improve their interpersonal and communication skills through theory, practical advice and examples.
+“Crucial Conversations” (2002) is a self-help and communication skills book for business leaders who want to improve their interpersonal and communication skills through theory, practical advice, and examples.

-- Common purpose and communicating you care makes the conversation safe
+- Find a common purpose and communicate that you care: it makes the conversation safe

 - Start with facts and a positive note and be curious about the other person’s stories